-- (a) Each gas utility customer's service regulator installed indoors shall be vented to the outside atmosphere and shall have a vent pipe sized no smaller than the manufacturer's vent connection built into the regulator. - (b) The venting capacity of every service regulator shall be such as to protect the customer's appliances from an unsafe operating pressure.
+(a) The gas utility shall ensure that each gas utility customer's service regulator, if installed indoors, shall be vented to the outside atmosphere and shall have a vent pipe sized no smaller than the manufacturer's vent connection that is built into the regulator.

+(b) The venting capacity of every service regulator shall be such as to protect the customer's appliances from an unsafe operating pressure.
 As an alternative, a separate pressure relief valve with a capacity such as to protect the customer's appliances from an unsafe operating pressure may be provided.

-(c) Each gas utility shall determine the maximum pressure that can be delivered to residential customers under both normal and service regulator failure modes, such that the pressure would not cause an unsafe condition in any connected and properly adjusted customer equipment.
+(c) Each gas utility shall ensure that the maximum pressure of the gas it delivers to residential customers, under both normal and service regulator failure modes, is such that the pressure would not cause an unsafe condition in any connected and properly adjusted customer equipment.